 Superintendent John Sadleir

 Another descendant of the Sadleir who settled in Tipperary in the 17th century was John Sadleir, 1833-1919.
 He emigrated to Melbourne on the Great Britain in 1852.
-On his arrival he joined a corps of police charged with restoring order in a territory that had lost serving police officers to the gold rush.
+On his arrival he joined a corps of police charged with restoring order in a territory that had lost many serving police officers to the gold rush.
 One of his first postings was to Ballarat.
 He rose through the force to the rank of Superintendent.
 He was posted to command the Upper Goulburn District which brought him into contact with Ned Kelly and his gang.

 Ned Kelly